HKUSTSMARTLab/hkust-smart-group/content/authors/haochen/_index.md

 ## Selected Awards

+◎05/2023 UROP Faculty Research Award
+◎01/2023 Distinguished Reviewers Award of CMIG in recognition of distinguished service to the journal and its authors.
 ◎10/2022 Ranked Top 2% of Scientists on Stanford List.\
 ◎08/2022 IEEE TMI Distinguished Reviewer Award (Gold Level)\
 ◎06/2022 UROP Faculty Research Award\